 So with all that said, where does intermittent fasting fit in for the skinny-fat guy?

 Skinny-fat guys and Intermittent Fasting

 It’s not easy to get into a calorie deficit to lose weight.
-Usually, it requires tracking what you eat with a food log, which is why MyFitnessPal, a digital food tracking app is so popular.
-So intermittent fasting makes this incredibly easy.
+Usually, it requires tracking what you eat with a food log which is annoying.
+But with intermittent fasting, most people find themselves in a calorie deficit without trying.

 For example, let’s say you eat 2,200 calories daily.
-You want to be eating a calorie deficit around 1,800 to start losing weight.
+You want to be eating a calorie deficit around 1,800 calories to start losing weight.
 If you eat four meals a day, that might mean eating 450 calories per meal for breakfast, lunch, dinner, and one snack.
 It’s not a ton of food per meal.
 It’d be very easy to overshoot one of them.

 But if you cut out breakfast by doing intermittent fasting, suddenly you’ve just freed up another 450 calories to spread out across your day, such as having an extra large dinner with your family.
 Imagine finishing a huge dinner, totally stuffed and feeling great, while still losing weight!

 Obviously, some people who are excellent bingers can erase the main benefit of intermittent fasting, and get into calorie maintenance (or possibly even gain weight.)
 But most people will do great with eating less frequent meals and find themselves naturally getting into a calorie deficit.

 Let’s take a look at at this 2016 study on 16:8 intermittent fasting on athletes.

 - 34 young men (oldest was 33 years old) who had been lifting weights for at least five years.

 - Half of them did 16/8 intermittent fasting and they ate three meals within an 8 hour period.
 The other half did regular dieting.